barry-ha/Griduino/ASSEMBLY.md

 <h3>Step 10: BT1 Battery Holder</h3>

 Solder the battery holder onto the PCB.
-This is a surface-mount device so use a small clamp or clothespin or tape to temporarily hold it in place while soldering.
+This is a surface-mount device so use a small clamp or clothespin (remember those?) or tape to temporarily hold it in place while soldering.

 Don't insert a battery just yet.
 Do this at the end to avoid any chance of shorts during construction.